Download our prospectus

 The governance structures of WSC’s Board (Corporation) and the Trust’s Board and have been closely aligned to maximise our impact to the Trust as its sponsor and to best support our strategic alliance.

-The Corporation operates using the following governance structure:
+The Corporation operates the following governance structure:

 Governance structure